PATENT APPLICATIONS

 Four (4) years from the date of the international publication

 Annual fee on a patent shall be due and payable on the expiration of four (4) years from the date of the international publication, and on each subsequent anniversary of such date.
+Payment may be made within three (3) months before the due date.
 The obligation to pay the annual fees shall terminate should the application be withdrawn, refused, or cancelled.

 Annual fee of a divisional patent application/registration shall be due and payable on the expiration of four (4) years from the date of the international publication of the parent application, and on each subsequent anniversary of such date.
+Payment may be made within three (3) months before the due date.
 The obligation to pay the annual fees shall terminate should the application be withdrawn, refused, or cancelled.

 What should the applicant do if the international application entering the national phase claims priority of an earlier Philippine national application?